martellab-sri/Nuclei-HoverNet/readme.md

 pip install torch==1.6.0 torchvision==0.7.0
 ```
 ## 2. Some important scripts
-Below are the executable scripts that you'd better know at first:
+Below are the some scripts that you'd better know at first:

 1. ```config.py``` : main configuration file,
  - model mode, number of nuclei types (N+1, 1 for background), training data directory, log directory, network input and output size, etc, can be set in ```config.py```. ```config.py``` will call another configuration file in ```./models/hovernet/opt.py```